wedaa/LongTail-Log-Analysis/README.md

 1) This has only been tested using rsyslog.
 Not syslog, not syslog-ng.
 I assume they will work too.

+2) You must use the following line in your honeypot's (and if you are using a consolidation server's ) rsyslog.conf file.

+	$ActionFileDefaultTemplate RSYSLOG_FileFormat

-2) If you are also logging to a remote host, and you are using a port OTHER than 514, AND you are running selinux, make sure you remember to run this command on BOTH hosts
+3) If you are also logging to a remote host, and you are using a port OTHER than 514, AND you are running selinux, make sure you remember to run this command on BOTH hosts

 	semanage port -a -t syslogd_port_t -p tcp NewPortNumber

-3) This is the line I use on my honeypot to report to my consolidation
+4) This is the line I use on my honeypot to report to my consolidation
 master:

 	auth.* @@#.#.#.#:####